YuZiOuO/minnow/writeups/check0.md

 implementation time and difficulty, and other factors.
 Include any measurements if applicable.]

+deque<char> was used as the container of the bytestream. benefits are that:
+1. deque has not bad perf.
+2. it's interface are suitable/easy for pop front/push back

+other solution i experimented: vector<char>: bad perf, i thought the reason may be frequent resizing. list<string>: also bad perf, reason remains unknown.

 - Optional: I had unexpected difficulty with: [describe]

 - Optional: I think you could make this lab better by: [describe]